Becoming a student

 After you have completed the Zen lectures and established a regular meditation practice, you may decide to become a Zen student with Pathway Zen.

-Students can access weekly one-on-one guidance (dokusan) with Pathway Zen’s teacher Arno Hess and take up the the option to incorporate koan introspection as part of their practice.
-If possible, students should be prepared to attend a regular weekly practice group and make every effort attend sesshins or retreats.
+Students can access weekly one-on-one guidance (dokusan) with Pathway Zen’s teacher, Arno Hess.
+Most students also take up the the option to incorporate koan introspection as part of their practice.
+Students should be prepared to attend a regular weekly practice group and make every effort to attend sesshins or retreats.

-There is no separate fee involved in becoming a student with Pathway Zen, the only suggested cost contribution is the Pathway Zen membership fee and the individual retreat venue expenses when attending a retreat.
+There is no separate fee involved in becoming a student with Pathway Zen.
+The only suggested cost contribution is the Pathway Zen membership fee and the individual venue expense contribution when attending weekly groups or retreats.
+All fees, with the exception of residential retreats, are suggested fee contributions, as costs should not be a determinate factor to practice.
+Those who cannot afford to pay the suggested amount should simply pay as they can afford.
 A sincere commitment to practice is the main requirement.

-You do not need to be a Buddhist or be affiliated to any religion to become a Zen student.
+You do not need to be a Buddhist or be affiliated to any religion to become a Zen student with Pathway Zen.
 The process of becoming a student is very simple.
-You simply ask the teacher during dokusan and state the aspiration of your practice.
+You simply ask the teacher during dokusan of your intention to become a student and state your aspiration as a student.